alexey-dc/rack_experiments/01_rack_threaded_requests/README.md

 760: 9
 ```

+That result is unexpected - I would expect rackup to launch a single-threaded process without Puma, and the entire left column to be just one number, using the same thread ID.

-I guess `rack` isn't single-threaded out of the box after all, otherwise I'd expect those `Thread.current.object_id`s to be the same (left column).
+So it seems `rackup` is in fact not single-threaded out of the box, otherwise I'd expect those `Thread.current.object_id`s to be the same (left column).
+The cuprit is seen in this output:
 ```bash
 √ ~/work/alexey/rack_experiments/01_thread_globals_naive % rackup
 Puma starting in single mode...